 Open Challenge Cup | Tables Wanted | Search | Links | Contact Us

-The Chairman opened the meeting at 8.05pm, welcomed all those present and thanked everyone for attending.
+The Chairman opened the meeting at 8.10pm, welcomed all those present and thanked everyone for attending.
 A brief resume of the Agenda was given to those present.
-Apologies were received from Gordon Vickers who could not make the meeting.

 1. Election of Officials